Suraj-kp-03/Movie-Suggestion-App/README.md

+Movie Suggestion App
+A responsive web application built with React.js and Vite that provides personalized movie suggestions.
+Leverage the TMDB API to deliver rich movie data and suggestions based on your interests.

+This app allows users to:

+🎬 Search for movies by title
+📋 View detailed movie information (poster, synopsis, genres, rating, release date) ⭐ Get personalized movie recommendations based on selected movies 💾 Automatically cache data for faster subsequent loads 🎨 Enjoy a responsive and modern UI optimized for all devices

+Features:
+> Real-time Movie Search: Instant search results as you type.
+> Detailed Movie Pages: Comprehensive info including trailers and cast.
+> Personalized Suggestions: Tailored recommendations powered by TMDB’s suggestion engine.
+> Error Handling: User-friendly messages for network issues or no matches.
+> Mobile-First Design: Fluid layouts and touch-friendly elements.
+> Loading States & Animations: Smooth transitions and feedback during data fetches.

+Built With:
+> React.js for building UI components
+> Vite for fast development and bundling
+> TMDB API for movie data and recommendations
+> React Router for client-side routing
+> CSS Modules (or Styled Components) for scoped styling

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.